WrightonLabCSU/catechin_incubations/README.md

 # catechin_incubations

-This repo contains scripts and commands used for data processing, analyses, and figure generation in "Polyphenol rewiring of the peatland microbiome results in reduced methane emission" by McGivern et al.
+This repo contains scripts and commands used for data processing, analyses, and figure generation in "Polyphenol rewiring of the microbiome reduces methane emissions" by McGivern et al.

 Scripts for data processing can be found here.